Alert Source Discuss

 For regular calls to the contract, the execution always starts at the first byte of code section 0, and pc is set to 0.

-Here the entrypoints_section defines alternative indexes of code sections to start the execution for system calls.
-This is reserved for execution of special roles in the entrypoints_role range.
+Here the entry_points_section defines alternative indexes of code sections to start the execution for system calls.
+This is reserved for execution of special roles in the entry_point_role range.

 Validation and PostTransaction code entry points

-The contract that may have a role in an Account Abstraction transaction, either as a Sender, a Paymaster or a Deployer, has to contain a section marked with one of the following entrypoints_role marker:
+The contract that has a role in an Account Abstraction transaction, either as a Sender, a Paymaster or a Deployer, has to contain all necessary sections marked with one of the following entry_point_role markers:

 This section is equivalent to a code section.